sad-zero/llm-chatbot-for-messengers/README.md

    ```bash
    hatch run start
    ```
+#### Note
+- Execute `hatch config set dirs.env.virtual .venv` to create environments in the project.
 ### Usage

 Once the chatbot is running, you can interact with it through the Kakao messaging platform.
 Follow the instructions provided in the documentation to set up your Kakao bot.